 Jeff Thompson Research Award

-The IB would like to congratulate our latest winners:
+We'd like to congratulate our latest winners, listed below.

 All current and completed studies can be found on our winners’ studies page.

 Below, you'll find the information you need to make an application for the Jeff Thompson Research Award.

 The deadline for applications is 31 January 2017.

 Applications will be accepted in English only.
 All applicants must use the provided application form to submit applications, by email, to firstname.lastname@example.org.

 Questions about the application process can be directed to email@example.com.

 Individual awards will be granted up to US$15,000 each.
 A maximum of three grants will be awarded each year.

 Award funds may only be used for expenses directly related to conducting the research, as outlined in the proposal.
 Examples of acceptable budget items include: